 It is good to familiarise yourself with the lesions on your body so you would know if any change is normal or not.

 Through this procedure, the mole is gently shaved off with a surgical blade by a surgeon.
 No stitches are required and the healing time takes about 1-2 weeks.
 Surgical shaving is usually used on smaller moles.
 For raised moles that are shaved off, the mole, as well as hair that might have grown in the area, might grow back.

 With surgical excision, both the mole and its ‘root’ are removed entirely from the skin.
 Removing the entire area of skin containing the abnormal mole cells ensures that every part of the mole is removed and will not grow back.
 Surgical excision is usually performed on larger, recurrent or cancerous moles.
 However, this procedure will leave a linear scar.

 Laser mole removal is used commonly for aesthetic purposes.
 It is carried out mostly on moles that are flat or difficult to cut and/or shave.
 The laser uses light energy to break up the pigment of the mole or vaporize the mole cells.
 The chances of the mole growing back are relatively low but higher than excision.

 With every procedure, it’s hard to 100% predict if the removed lesion will grow back — the same goes for moles.
 Generally, if a mole has been removed completely without any cells left behind, it should not grow back.
 This is especially so for cancerous moles removed by surgical excision; it is vital to eliminate all cancerous cells.

-Shaved or laser moles are more likely to grow back.
+Shaved or lasered moles are more likely to grow back.
 This is because the procedure does not remove the entire area of the involved skin, so if any cells are left behind, the mole can keep growing.
-So while shaving or laser removal is a simpler procedure with lesser risk of scarring, there is a small chance the mole can grow back.
+So while shaving or laser mole removal is a simpler procedure with a lesser risk of scarring, there is a small chance the mole can grow back.